madebykind/madebykind-v3/content/work/papyrus.md

   text: "I've known people who’ve lost someone to suicide, and seen the lasting impact it has on them.
 Papyrus give young people hope, and the space to talk openly about how they're feeling.
 24 hours a day."
   person: mat
 impact:
-  text: 'The new Papyrus brand launched in April 2026, creating a stronger platform for conversations that save young lives.<br><br>A small, dated identity became a confident national presence, and a crisis-led charity became a hopeful, future-facing movement providing real-time support for young people in need.'
+  text: 'The new Papyrus brand launched in April 2026, creating a stronger platform for conversations that save young lives.<br><br>A dated identity became a confident national presence, and a crisis-led charity became a hopeful, future-facing movement providing real-time support for young people in need.'
   img: images/work_papyrus_brand_1.jpg
   img_alt: "Two people hug in a door way"